Off Highway 330, just down the road from Camp Foster's Legion Gate.

 Please check rates and details directly with the companies in question if you need more recent info.

 |1590||first written mention of the shrine.|

 |01-AUG-1991||designated as a cultural property of Ginowan City.|

 |1945||used as an air raid shelter during the Battle of Okinawa.|

 Close to the shrine is a small cave of great beauty.
-It contains many speleothems and the bones of deer and wild boars, about 20,000 years old.
+It contains many speleothems and the bones of deer and wild boars, about 20,000 years old, were excavated.
 How long the cave has been frequented by man is not known, but people were worshiping at the cave before recorded history and long before the shrine was built.
 According to legend, the cave was home to a young woman of matchless beauty who later became a goddess.

 The temples were built about 500 years ago during the first Sho dynasty by King Sho Kinpuku.
 Once a straight road existed, from the king's residence through the torii to the shrine.
 So the king could travel directly to the shrine for worship.
 Prior to World War II, there still was a beautiful avenue of pine trees.
-This road does not exist any more, it was where now Marine Corps Air Station Futenma lies.
+This road does not exist anymore, it was where now Marine Corps Air Station Futenma lies.

 The presence of the US army is a result of lost World War II.
 During the Battle of Okinawa, which lasted from late March through June 1945, the cave was used as an air raid shelter.
 This battle is called Typhoon of Steel in English, or tetsu no ame in Japanese, which gives an impression of the ferocity of the fighting.
 At least 150,000 civilians were killed during the battle.